csillag/vimeo-library-manager/README.md

-  --set-custom-file <JSON-data-file>         Set custom JSON data from a file --set-privacy <policy>                     Set privacy policy --set-password <password>                  Set the password --write-id-to <id-file>                    Write the ID of the new video to a file --wait-for-encoding                        Wait until then video encoding finishes --open                                     Open in browser when ready -h, --help                                 display help for command
+  --set-custom-file <JSON-data-file>         Set custom JSON data from a file --set-privacy <policy>                     Set privacy policy --set-password <password>                  Set the password --wait-for-encoding                        Wait until then video encoding finishes --open                                     Open in browser --write-id-to <id-file>                    Write the ID of the new video to a file -h, --help                                 display help for command
 ```